 LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY

 Tycho's observatory of Uraniborg.
 Uraniborg, built on the island of Hven between 1576 and 1580 for Danish astronomer Tycho Brahe (1546-1601).
 Named for the Greek muse of astronomy, it was used to make the most accurate naked-eye measurements yet made of the position of the stars.
 The main building was about 15 metres on each side, with three floors and a central tower rising from the roof.
+Two semi-circular towers were on the north and south sides.
 This artwork is from the 1603 edition of Tycho's 'De Mundi Aetherei Recentioribus Phaenomenis Liber Secundus', originally published in 1588.

 Model release not required.
 Property release not required.